-Mat Ali, launched on January 1st, 1936, was cruised extensively by Edwards in Malayan waters for 16 months.
-In May 1937 she was shipped to Port Said and then sailed to the Helford River via the Aegean Islands, Corinth Canal, Straits of Messina, and the French canals (Cette to Bordeaux).
+Mat Ali was launched on 1st January 1936 and cruised extensively by Edwards in Malayan waters for 16 months.
+In May 1937 she was shipped to Port Said and sailed to the Helford River via the Aegean Islands, Corinth Canal, the Straits of Mesina, and the Canal du Midi (Cette to Bordeaux).
+Edwards cruised around Great Britain and to Brittany until the Second World War forced her sale.